You Support This Site

 "It was a Night they would remember for...
 A Very Long Time!"

-Driving on a dark and stormy night, Brad's car suffers a tire blowout and in the age of no cell phones, they need to find a mechanic to fix the car.
+Driving on a dark and stormy night, Brad's car suffers a tire blowout and before the age of cell phones, they need to find a mechanic to fix the car.
 Fortunately there is a castle in the distance and the lights are on.

 Brad and Janet feel immediate trepidation when the male servant answers the door.
-His name is Riff Raff (Richard O'Brien: FLASH GORDON, SHOCK TREATMENT, DARK CITY, ELVIRA'S HAUNTED HILLS, NIGHT TRAIN) and he gazes at them balefully and without welcome, but when the lightning strikes, he bids them both to come in out of the rain.
+His name is Riff Raff (Richard O'Brien: SHOCK TREATMENT, FLASH GORDON, ELVIRA'S HAUNTED HILLS, NIGHT TRAIN, DARK CITY) and he gazes at them balefully and without welcome, but when the lightning strikes, he bids them both to come in out of the rain.

 Soon Brad and Janet meet another domestic, Magenta (Patricia Quinn: BEAUTY AND THE BEAST , SHOCK TREATMENT, MARY HORROR, THE LORDS OF SALEM), a Groupie named Columbia (Nell Campbell: SUMMER OF SECRETS, LISZTOMANIA, SHOCK TREATMENT, PINK FLOYD: THE WALL), and a gathering of Transylvanian partiers.